rainonej/Portfolio/README.md

 3. Cryptocurrencies day-traders engage in cult-like behavior.
 They discuss their trades freely and air their feelings for the market in several internet communities.

+### Similarities to Existing Projects
+Several research papers have been written on using the google trends, twitter, reddit, news articles, etc... to predict the market.
+Some investment firms most likely have developed their own algorithms which take into account "chatter".
+However, as far as I'm aware, there are no tools like this that are available to private day traders.
+This is why the emphasis of my project is on conveying the information in a concise visual manor, as opposed to a more dense though possibly more comprehensive technical read-out.